mailtruck/taboola-react/README.md

 ## Installation

-Installation is very simple.
-Just add the plugin to your project by running.
+Add the plugin to your project by running:
 `npm install @mrkutly/taboola-react-plugin`

 ## Integration